 But before you open your phone and search online, remember to click carefully.
 There’s a lot of good information out there, but there are also plenty of scare stories and it’s not always easy to know where to go for the information that will be helpful.

 Doctors will be happy to recommend sites you can trust.
 We’ve included useful links throughout our site too and you can find out more about how we produce our information here.
-Keep an eye out for the green and blue PIF Tick symbol – you can find this at the bottom of our website.
+Keep an eye out for the green and blue PIF Tick symbol on other sites – you can see it at the bottom of this page.
 This shows that the organisation has been accredited with producing trustworthy information.
 You can find a list of other PIF Tick accredited charities and organisations on the PIF website.

 And remember that everyone’s cancer is different – so the best way to find out what’s really going on is to speak to your friend.

-Sometimes friendships change.
-You’ll already know that – it’s not like it only happens when someone has cancer, it happens all the time.
+Sometimes friendships change, it’s not something that only happens when someone has cancer, it happens all the time.

-So while cancer can sometimes bring people closer, it can make people drift apart too.
-Sometimes people struggle to communicate like they used to, or they have other things on their mind.
+While cancer can sometimes bring people closer, it can make sometimes mean people drift apart too.
+People might struggle to communicate like they used to, or they have other things on their mind.
 This doesn’t mean you have to take a step back from your friendship but it’s something to be aware of.

 It can be sad and difficult if you feel like your friendship is changing, but it’s a normal part of life too.
-So if it happens to you, try to remember that it’s nobody’s fault and it might not be forever.
+So if this happens to you and your friend, try to remember that it’s nobody’s fault and it might not be forever.

 Who to talk to

 It’s always good to talk to someone and share your thoughts and feelings.
 If you have someone in your family or a friend that you trust, you could talk to them about any worries that you might have.